Jesus said to him, “Rise, take up your mat and walk.”

 Immediately the man became well, took up his mat, and walked.

-Though this conviction took root when I was a child, I continue to be convinced that Jesus couldn’t resist a troubled soul.
-On the occasion cited above, Jesus assisted a man whose at least partial paralysis confined him to a mat which lay on the ground.
+The scriptures make it quite clear that Jesus couldn’t resist a troubled soul.
+On the occasion cited above, Jesus assisted a man confined to a mat on the ground.
 Though the man somehow found his way to the healing waters of Bethesda, he could find no one to help him into the pool.
 Every time he seemed close, someone else went in before him.
-Jesus noted the poor man’s predicament and offered him far more than could be found in that pool.
+Jesus noted the poor man’s predicament and offered him far more than could be found in the pool.
 The man accepted Jesus’ gesture with absolute faith.

 Jesus’ good deed drew the attention of the Pharisees because it occurred on the Sabbath.
-When Jesus cured the man and then instructed him to pick up his mat and walk, he violated the Sabbath by causing the man to work by carrying his mat.
-When the Pharisees saw the man do this, they chastised him.
-When they discovered that Jesus was responsible, the Pharisees began to plot against this troublemaker who seemed oblivious to The Law.
-Jesus responded to the Pharisees in kind, pointing out their error in placing The Law above the basic needs of one of God’s people.
+When Jesus cured the man and then instructed him to pick up his mat and walk, he violated the Sabbath by causing the man to carry his mat.
+When the Pharisees saw the man doing this, they chastised him.
+When they discovered that Jesus was responsible, the Pharisees began to plot against this troublemaker who seemed oblivious of The Law.
+Jesus responded to the Pharisees in kind, pointing out their error in placing The Law above the basic needs of God’s people.

 I admit that my greatest frustration with the Church and organized religion in general is our propensity to confine God, God’s goodness and God’s blessings to our limited understanding.
-We issue edicts and attempt to enforce rules which sometimes get in the way of our service to one another.
-It seems to me that, when in doubt, the best we can do is to make love and the well-being of those we’ve been given to love our top priorities.
+When in doubt, it seems to me that the best we can do is to make love and the well-being of others our top priorities.

 Patient God, thank you for our capacity to love.
 When we’re motivated by love, we always get things right.

 ©2016 Mary Penich – All Rights Reserved